yiisoft/yii2/docs/guide/tutorial-i18n.md

 The default value for the [[yii\base\Application::$sourceLanguage|source language]] is `en-US`, meaning US English.
 It is **recommended** that you keep this default value unchanged.
-Usually it is much easier to find people who can translate from 'English to other languages' than from 'non-English to non-English'.
+Usually it is much easier to find people who can translate from "English to other languages" than from "non-English to non-English".

 You often need to set the [[yii\base\Application::$language|target language]] dynamically based on different factors, such as the language preference of end users.
 Instead of configuring it in the application configuration,